Somnid/webrott/part8/maps3.md

 - If the high byte of the 16-bit value is `0xa7` or `0xa8` we are going to repeat a previous sequence.
 - For `0xa7`, the low byte is the length.
 We read one more byte to get the offset.
 So where the output index/pointer is at right now, count back `offset` *words* and then replay them onto the output buffer for `length`.
 - For `0xa8`, the low byte is the length but we read 2 more bytes.
 This value is an offset from the start of the output sequence.
 So from the beginning of the output add `offset` and then replay the sequence onto the output buffer for `length`.
 - If we need a value that natually has high byte `0xa7` or `0xa8` then we do a little trick.
 Since repeat `0` has no meaning we can use it.
 Take `[0x0,0xa7]` for instance.
 When we see this we read one more byte.
-This is the *lower* byte of the 16-bit value and `0xa7` is the high byte.
+This new byte is the *lower* byte of the 16-bit value and `0xa7` is the high byte.

 This turned out to be hard.
 Not because the algorithm is super hard but because it's easy to mess up and not very easy to tell what happened.
 We can't reasonably manually walk through the whole thing because it's thousands of bytes long and as I found graph paper doesn't usually have space for 64 square in either orientation.
 So while I could verify the first 100 or so bytes and they were reasonable, I kept getting infinite (or near infinite) loops and out of bounds reads and writes indicating something when very wrong.